 The personas created alignment among my team for the CEP portal and made it easier for me to make decisions on how to approach designing new workflows and screens going forward.

-We needed to know how our users used the connected equipment portal to diagnose chillers in their current workflow.
+I needed to know how engineers and technicians used the existing connected equipment portal to diagnose chillers in order to identify areas for improvement.

-By conducting six user interviews with engineers and branch technicians on the North America team and three interviews abroad, we were able to understand on a deeper level what their workflows were and problems I could start ideating how to solve.
+By conducting six user interviews with engineers and branch technicians on the North America team and three interviews in Europe and Asia, I was able to understand on a deeper level what their pain points were and problems I could start ideating how to solve.

 The chiller engineer/branch technician communication loop is essential to successful connected chiller service and the CEP doesn't currently support it.